-Revision Date: 2018 Responsible Office: Executive Vice President & Vice President for Student Advancement Reference: Policy 4105 - Facilities Usage Policy
+Responsible Office: Senior Vice President for Student Advancement and Chief Operating Officer

+Reference: Policy 4105 - Facilities Usage Policy

-Louisiana Tech University unequivocally supports and endorses free speech and free expression amongst its students, faculty, and staff.
+The Universities of Louisiana are fully committed to free speech, including political views and freedom of association, among students, faculty, staff, and visitors.
+To fulfill our primary role of discovering and disseminating knowledge, a free interchange of ideas is necessary.
+We pride ourselves on being bastions of free expression and believe a culture of intense inquiry and informed argument generates lasting ideas.
+This freedom comes with a responsibility to welcome and promote expression for all people, even in disagreement or opposition.
+The right is inclusive of peaceful protests and orderly demonstrations but does not allow any conduct that disrupts University operations or endangers the safety of others.
+Louisiana Tech University unequivocally supports and endorses free speech and free expression among its students, faculty, and staff.
 The University strives to ensure the fullest degree of intellectual freedom and free expression on campus.
 It is not the proper role of the University to shield individuals from speech protected by the First Amendment of the Constitution of the United States of America and Article I, Section 7, of the Constitution of Louisiana, and other applicable laws, including, without limitation, ideas and opinions they find unwelcome, disagreeable, or even deeply offensive.
+However, the faculty shall be prohibited from imposing the professor's political views on students in violation of R.S.
+17:3399.39.
 Students and faculty have the freedom to discuss any topic that presents itself, as provided under the First Amendment of the Constitution of the United States of America and Article I, Section 7 of the Constitution of Louisiana and as other applicable laws permit, in a manner which does not materially and substantially disrupt the functioning of the University and within the limits on time, place, and manner of expression stated herein.